Media Temple vs. Bluehost – The Price Difference Cannot Be Overlooked

-Bluehost vs. Media Temple: Server Infrastructure
+Bluehost vs Media Temple: Server Infrastructure

 Both Bluehost and Media Temple offer a wide range of web hosting services, from shared hosting to VPS and dedicated servers.
 However, there are a few noteworthy differences between them when it comes to their respective infrastructures.

 For instance, Media Temple has developed a unique cluster of servers called The Grid in order to provide a superior shared hosting environment.
 The Grid works similarly to public cloud hosting, but on a smaller scale.
-It uses dozens of servers with high-quality hardware that are networked together with efficiency in mind.
+It uses dozens of servers with high quality hardware that are networked together with efficiency in mind.

 That said, Bluehost isn’t far behind.
 For shared hosting, it uses a single, US-based data center, but the latter is equipped with fast SSD storage and Cloudflare CDN.
 If your website mainly addresses a US audience, you can expect outstanding speeds.
 But even if you have visitors from around the world, it’s super easy to turn on the CDN and improve your global performance.

-But perhaps the main difference between Media Temple and Bluehost is that the two hosts’ infrastructures focus on different needs.
+However, the main difference between Media Temple and Bluehost is that the two hosts’ infrastructures focus on different needs.

 Media Temple excels in managed cloud hosting and uses servers from AWS (Amazon Web Services) to deliver some of the best performance in the industry.
 The problem with Media Temple’s cloud solutions is that they come with a very steep price, so the service is not feasible for most website owners.
 Even in terms of shared hosting, Media Temple is almost ten times more expensive than Bluehost.
-Despite the fact that Bluehost is one of the cheapest web hosting solutions around, there's still a massive difference.

 Page Loading Speeds